-Percent Change Over Time Analysis was computed by comparing the most recent year's data for 16 key indicators with the data for the base year.
-To calculate percent change, we subtracted the rate for the most recent year from the rate for the base year and then divided that quantity by the rate for the base year.
+was computed by comparing the most recent year's data for the 16 key indicators with the data for the base year.
+To calculate percentage change, the Foundation subtracted the rate for the most recent year from the rate for the base year and then divided that quantity by the rate for the base year.
 The results are multiplied by 100 for readability.
-The percent change was calculated on rounded data, and the "percent change" figure has been rounded to the nearest whole number.
+The percentage change was calculated on rounded data, and the percentage-change figure has been rounded to the nearest whole number.